Blowback (firearms): Radial-delayed

-Screw-delayed
+Screw/Turnbolt-delayed

 First used on the Mannlicher Model 1893 automatic rifle, the bolt in screw-delayed blowback uses a turn bolt that was delayed by angled interrupted threads delayed by a quarter twist to unlock.
 John T. Thompson designed an autorifle that operated on a similar principle around 1920 and submitted it for trials with the US Army.
 This rifle, submitted multiple times, competed unsuccessfully against the Pedersen rifle and Garand primer-actuated rifle in early testing to replace the M1903 Springfield rifle.
 This operation is one of the most simple forms of delayed blowback but unless the ammunition is lubricated or uses a fluted chamber, the recoil can be volatile especially when using full length rifle rounds.
 Rotation of the bolt should be at least 90° to prevent ruptured cartridges.
 Another form of this operation using a helical screw to delay rearward movement was the Salvator-Dormus M1893 machine gun and later the prototype Kalashnikov Model 1942 submachine gun in 1942 and the Fox Wasp carbine.

+Detent-delayed

+Detent-delayed blowback uses a spring loaded detent installed inside the bolt (IE: a roll-pin) that locks itself into a notch on the end section of the guide rod closest to the barrel chamber rather than a section of the receiver/trunnion.
+Removing the detents from the bolt would turn the operation into a simple blowback operation.
+The Show Low Manufacturing Black-Jack pistol caliber carbine uses this operation.